wasp-lang/wasp/web/docs/auth/social-auth/google.md

 <OverrideExampleIntro />

-Let's see that in action:
+Let's use this example to show both functions in action:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">